Miss Havisham: Repentance and death

 Miss Havisham repents late in the novel when Estella leaves to marry Pip's rival, Bentley Drummle; and she realises that she has caused Pip's heart to be broken in the same manner as her own; rather than achieving any kind of personal revenge, she has only caused more pain.
 Miss Havisham begs Pip for forgiveness.

 After Pip leaves, Miss Havisham's dress catches on fire from her fireplace.
 Pip rushes back in and saves her.
 However, she has suffered severe burns to the front of her torso (she is laid on her back), up to the throat.
 The last words she speaks in the novel are (in a delirium) to Pip, referencing both Estella and a note she, Miss Havisham, has given him with her signature: "Take the pencil and write under my name, 'I forgive her!'"

 A surgeon dresses her burns, and says that they are "far from hopeless".
 However, despite rallying for a time, she dies a few weeks later, leaving Estella as her chief beneficiary, and a considerable sum to Herbert Pocket's father, as a result of Pip's reference.

-Claimed prototypes
+Historical inspirations

-Eliza Emily Donnithorne (1821–1886) of Newtown, Sydney, was said to have been jilted by her groom on her wedding day and spent the rest of her life in a darkened house, her rotting wedding cake left as it was on the table, and with her front door kept permanently ajar in case her groom ever returned.
-She was widely considered at the time to be Dickens' model for Miss Havisham, although this cannot be proven.
+In the 1850s, Eliza Emily Donnithorne of Newtown, Sydney (then part of the Colony of New South Wales), was jilted by her groom on her wedding day and spent the rest of her life alone in a darkened house, her wedding breakfast left to rot, and with a chained front door.
+Donnithorne was widely considered at the time to be Dickens's model for Miss Havisham, although this cannot be proven.

-In the 1965 Penguin edition, Angus Calder notes at Chapter 8 that "James Payn, a minor novelist, claimed to have given Dickens the idea for Miss Havisham – from a living original of his acquaintance.
-He declared that Dickens's account was 'not one whit exaggerated'."
-It is documented Dickens encountered a wealthy recluse called Elizabeth Parker on whom it is widely believed he based the character, whilst staying in Newport, Shropshire, at the aptly named Havisham Court.